Title IX Office

 Title IX of the Education Amendments of 1972

 Title IX of the Education Amendments of 1972 (20 U.S.C. §1681 et seq.) is a federal civil rights law that prohibits discrimination based on sex in education programs and activities.
 This law applies to all public and private elementary and secondary schools, school districts, colleges and universities that receive federal funding.
-Discrimination under Title IX includes sexual harassment, sexual assault, dating and domestic violence, and stalking.
+Discrimination under Title IX includes sexual harassment, sexual assault, dating and domestic violence and stalking.

 clocktower with water feature UNC Pembroke